Benjamin Heckendorn: Systems

 Heckendorn has also created custom pinball machines.
 Heckendorn built most of the Bill Paxton pinball machine from scratch, CNC-ing the cabinet himself and using a piece of channel for the lockdown bar.
 The dot matrix display was soldered by hand, and has fewer dots than a standard DMD display (128 x 32).
 Most of the playfield components were used early Bally parts, including the ball trough that was modified for multiball similar to what Gottlieb did by adding a solenoid and a hook to hold balls back.
 Overall, the theme focused on films and television series in which Bill Paxton appeared, including True Lies, U-571, Titanic, Apollo 13, Aliens, and Big Love.
 Heckendorn eventually decided it was taking up space, so he offered it up for sale on Pinside.
 Lloyd from SS Billiards ended up buying it so it can be played on location.

-Lost was Heckendorn's second title, which switched to an LCD display.
+Lost was Heckendorn's second title, which switched to an LCD.
 Because of ball hangups, ultimately this design was dismantled (destroyed) and parts used for the next project, America's Most Haunted.
 Originally called Ghost Squad, which can still be heard during multiball, this was the first design that ended up being made commercially.
 The reason for the name change was because there is a Sega arcade shooter with the same name.
 This theme is loosely based on an episode of The Ben Heck Show which was a parody of the typical ghost hunting reality show.
 Chuck Emery teamed up with Heckendorn, and because AMH was further along than his own design, this would be the first title to be built by his new company, Spooky Pinball.